 The scheduler component configures pods and services onto the nodes.
 Moreover, the scheduler is also responsible for tracking resource utilization on each host to make sure that workloads are not scheduled in excess of the available resources.

 The controller manager service is a general service that is responsible for controllers that regulate the state of the cluster and perform routine tasks.
-The example of such a controller is the replication controller.
-As it ensures that the number of replicas defined for a service matches the number currently deployed on the cluster.
+An example of such a controller is the replication controller.
+As it ensures that the number of replicas defined for service matches the number currently deployed on the cluster.
 The details of these operations are written to etcd, where the controller manager watches for changes through the API server.

 Nodes are the servers that perform work in Kubernetes.
-It was previously known as minion.
+It was previously known as a minion.
 A node can be a virtual machine or a physical machine, depending on the cluster.
 Every single node has the services necessary to run pods and is managed by the master components.
 The services on a node include:

 Docker is responsible for downloading the images and starting the containers.
 It runs on the encapsulated application containers in a lightweight operating environment.
-Each unit of work is implemented as series containers that must be deployed.
+Each unit of work is implemented as series of containers that must be deployed.

 kubelet gets the configuration of a pod from the API server and ensures that the described containers are up and running.
 This is the worker service that’s responsible for communicating with the master node.
 It is responsible for relaying information to and from the control plane services, as well as interacting with the etcd store to read configuration details or write new values.

 Kube-proxy runs on each node to deal with individual host sub-netting and ensure that the services are available to external parties.
 It serves as a network proxy and a load balancer for a service on a single worker node and manages the network routing for TCP and UDP packets.